ngrok/ngrok-docs/docs/integrations/airship/webhooks.md

 This guide covers how to use ngrok to integrate your localhost app with Airship by using Webhooks.
-You can configure an open channel to develiver notifications tto any device through webhooks.
+You can configure an open channel to deliver notifications to any device through webhooks.

 By integrating ngrok with Airship, you can:

 - **Develop and test Airship webhooks locally**, eliminating the time in deploying your development code to a public environment and setting it up in HTTPS.
 - **Inspect and troubleshoot requests from Airship** in real-time via the inspection UI and API.
 - **Modify and Replay Airship Webhook requests** with a single click and without spending time reproducing events manually in your Airship account.
-- **Secure your app with Frame.io validation provided by ngrok**.
+- **Secure your app with Airship validation provided by ngrok**.
 Invalid requests are blocked by ngrok before reaching your app.

 ## **Step 1**: Start your app {#start-your-app}